Curious about life as an environmental researcher?

 Map of methane emissions and flaring in the United States (El Abbadi et al, 2022)

-Modeling is exciting because it lets us imagine a world that might not yet exist.
-We can create different future scenarios and use them to make predictions.
+Modeling is exciting because it allows us to imagine worlds that do net yet exist.
+We can create different future scenarios and make predictions.
 However, our model is only as good as the underlying data and assumptions!
-So it's important that we communicate the limitations of our models.
-How certain are we in the scenarios we created?
-How would our results change if we change our key assumptions?
+So it's important to test the limits of our model, and clearly state our approach.
+This is also why it is so important to make our code available, and to use software that is freely available.
+Personally, I'm a fan of Python!

 Diagram showing the process model I built to estimate cost for industrial production of protein from methanotrophic bacteria (El Abbadi et al, 2022)